fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

 <!-- omit from toc -->
 # Distro Hopping 2025
-Planning to build a new PC, and want to try again after having issues in 2024.
+In early 2025, I build a new desktop PC and decided to see what other Linux distros are like after using the same one for over a decade.
 The goal will be to spend a month with each distro before moving on to the next.
 I may add or remove distros based on early impressions or issues I encounter with installation.

 **Table of Contents:**
 - [Distros I plan to try](#distros-i-plan-to-try)